clojure-emacs/cider/doc/using_the_repl.md

 :repl-options {:init (set! *print-length* 50)}
 ```

-or via `cider-repl-print-length` (set to 100 by default).
-In case both are
+You can also set `cider-repl-print-length` to an appropriate value (it
+defaults to 100).
+If both `*print-length` and
-present, CIDER's config will take precedence over what came from Lein.
+`cider-repl-print-length` are set, CIDER's setting will take precedence
+over the value set through Leiningen.

-All of this applies to `*print-level*` as well.
-CIDER's configuration
+The preceeding discussion also applies to Clojure's `*print-level*`
+variable.
+The corresponding CIDER variable is
-variable for it is named `cider-repl-print-level` (set to `nil` by default).
+`cider-repl-print-level`, set to `nil` by default.

 #### Customizing the initial REPL namespace

-Normally the CIDER REPL will start with the `user` namespace.
+Normally, the CIDER REPL will start in the `user` namespace.
+You can
-You can supply a default value for REPL sessions via the `repl-options` section
+supply an initial namespace for REPL sessions in the `repl-options`
-of your Leiningen project's configuration.
+section of your Leiningen project configuration:

 ```clojure
 :repl-options {:init-ns 'my-ns}